High school fundraising ideas

 Participants commit to completing a certain number of workouts and collect pledges for each milestone achieved using personal peer-to-peer fundraising pages.

-Watch as donations come in through the leaderboard in real time and friends and family share words of encouragement on the supporter feed.
+Watch as donations come in and friends and family share words of encouragement on the supporter feed.

 Popcorn fundraiser